akave-ai/akave-docs/content/akave-o3/introduction/s3-compatibility-overview.md

   type: docs
 ---

 Akave O3 delivers seamless AWS S3 API compatibility to help developers and enterprises migrate cloud-native apps to decentralized infrastructure without code changes.
-Below is the full list of tested and supported operations as of release **v0.2.1**, with links to official AWS documentation for reference.
+Below is the full list of tested and supported operations, with links to official AWS documentation for reference.

 ## ▶️ Compatibility